coderholic/pyradio/README.md

 After a search term has been successfully found (search is case insensitive), next occurrence can be obtained using the "**n**" key and previous occurrence can be obtained using the "**N**" key.

 **Note:** **Python 2** users are confined in typing ASCII characters only.

+## Line editor

+**PyRadio** "*Search function*" and "*Station edior*" use a *line editor* to permit typing and editing stations' data.

+The *line editor* works both on **Python 2** and **Python 3**, but does not provide the same functionality for both versions:

+* In **Python 2**, only ASCII characters can be inserted.
+* In **Python 3**, no such restriction exists.
+Furthermore, using CJK characters is also supported.

+### CJK characters support

+The *line editor* supports the insertion of [CJK Unified Ideographs](https://en.wikipedia.org/wiki/CJK_Unified_Ideographs), as described on [CJK Unified Ideographs (Unicode block)](https://en.wikipedia.org/wiki/CJK_Unified_Ideographs_(Unicode_block)) also known as URO, abbreviation of Unified Repertoire and Ordering.
+These characters, although encoded as a single code-point (character), actually take up a 2-character space, when rendered on the terminal.

+A depiction of the editor's behavior can be seen at this image: [pyradio-editor.jpg](https://members.hellug.gr/sng/pyradio/pyradio-editor.jpg).

 ## Moving stations around